StarKRE22/Atomic/Docs/Entities/Factories/SceneEntityFactory`1.md

-# 🧩️ ScriptableEntityFactory
+# 🧩 SceneEntityFactory\<E>

-Abstract class for ScriptableObject-based factories that create and configure [Entity](../Entities/Entity.md) instances.
-Can be reused across multiple objects without heavy dependencies.
+Abstract base class for MonoBehaviour-based factories that create scene entities with customizable initial capacities.

-> Provides the [Install(IEntity)](#installientity) method to inject custom configuration logic after entity creation.
+Can be used both at runtime and in the Unity Editor for asset preview and optimization.

 ---

 ## 📑 Table of Contents